Info360 Asset Key Features | New and Existing Features | Autodesk

 Work task data in risk models

-Incorporate work task data into risk models, scoring assets based on specific parameters such as repair type or cleaning method.
+Incorporate work task data into risk models, scoring assets based on specific parameters like repair type or cleaning method.
 Info360 Asset uses information from the most recently completed task for each asset, providing an up-to-date task for each asset to include in risk assessments.

 Connect to ArcGIS Online